movative/platformio-core-docker/README.md

 ***Example usage in a docker-compose file***

+The docker-compose file contains various examples.
-Just add an pio.env file next to the docker-compose file and type `docker-compose up pio-test` to test the connection to your pio account.
+To use the pio client just add an pio.env file next to the docker-compose file and type `docker-compose up pio-test` and test the connection to your pio account.

 ```yaml
 version: '3.9'